MKapuria/elixir-fault-tolerant-digital-twin/README.md

 ```
 ```2``` is the index of one of the 5 processes.
 You'll see that one process stops, this means that the particle filter is only running 800 particles instead of 1000.
-However, the reamining bundles continue estimation, and the python plot continues updating because the system is still functional.
+However, the remaining bundles continue estimation, and the python plot continues updating because the system is still functional.

 This process can be repeated and each process can be killed off one-by-one, and the results can be seen in real time on the python plot.
 We observe that the uncertainty of estimation grows as more bundles are killed off, but the digital twin still remains functional until the very last bundle is killed.